NoxArt/SublimeText2-FTPSync/README.md

 Simple and free plugin for FTP syncing.

+*On 25th May 18:40UTC were published important bugfixes, restart SublimeText2 for PackageManager to update it automatically.*

 Supports:
 * Multiple named upload targets
 * Ignored file regex patterns
 * Secured transfer using TLS
 * **NEW**  Manual multiple file & folder uploading (sidebar context menu)
 * **NEW**  Manual multiple file & folder downloading (sidebar context menu)

+Current focus:
+* SFTP support

 To mark a folder and descendants for upload, insert *ftpsync.settings* file in format: